 By Prof. Stats (c) 2020 Author of The Path to Excellence and From Excellence to Success

-Note: Practice may not be free.
-There may be a fee to practice, and you may be watching your spending.
-So, for class today, you should include limited practice time even with limited finances and time.
-I realize time may be a factor because of jobs or family, but if you’re reading this, you must want to improve and therefore you will make time for about an hour work per week.
+I realize time may be a factor because of jobs or family, but if you’re reading this, you must want to improve and therefore you will make time for about an hour of work per week.
 This first ingredient is often overlooked when it comes to your confidence level.
 Those of you who say, “The lanes are so easy that I don’t need practice”, are fooling yourself.
 Unless you’re shooting 700 every week, then the lanes aren’t as easy as you think they are.
 The main reason for practice is to continue to throw great shots during competition.
 Great shots are those that kick out that 10 pin, trip pins to carry and of course, flush in the pocket to put all ten in the pit.
 For those that are younger and just took up a sport, practice is needed for muscle memory.
 Most will say it takes 1000 repetitions for your body to tell your brain that this is the way you need to throw it.
 If you just took a lesson, you’ll need more practice sessions for those 1000 repetitions to make them feel natural.
 With 50 swings each session, that’s comes to 20 practice sessions till you will be able to fully rely on a swing change.
 And of course, that’s only if it’s the new swing and not converting back to the old swing.
 And the older you are, the more your body is going to reject your new swing as you already performed your old swing many thousands times in the past.

 There are two types of practice, practice sessions and competition practice.
 Competition practice are those ten minutes, just before the actual match starts.
 Can you really practice too much?
 Of course you can and some do practice until they get too tired to repeat good shots.
 Some practice throwing eight games when six games were enough.
 The last two games of being tired could be telling your brain, that this is how you want to throw it, which won’t help you to throw great shots.
 Then during competition, you’re wondering why you’re not throwing the ball well.
 A few things with that question of too much practice is your age, your physical ability, your skill level and most important is what do you want to accomplish?